sudolabs-io/bootcamp-final-assignment/README.md

 ## Task Description

-Given the basic application scaffolding, your goal is to build a simple task management tool similar to [Trello](https://trello.com/en).
+Given the basic application scaffolding, **your goal is to build a simple task management tool similar to [Trello](https://trello.com/en)**.
 If you haven't heard about Trello up until now, now would be a good time to go check it out.

 Worry not, you don't have to build a fully-featured clone of Trello.
 While there are